-Prerequisite: THE 1250
+Prerequisite: THE 1250 Offered: Every fall semester

 In Acting Three, students continue to explore their craft using the acting techniques developed by Sanford Meisner.
 Focus is on the partner, moment-to-moment life, impulses, and emotional preparation through a specific series of steps and exercises.
 This work is then applied to scenes and monologues.
 May be repeated for credit.